duongphuongleo/SPRING-semester2-Jan2026-April2026-/README.md

 - Open position: 1
 - Application Deadline: March 26 at 12noon
 - Applied: March 12 at 4PM
+- What do I Know more after the interview?
+  - Interview by: Mr. Peter Smith, Lab Supervisor
   - Start Date: May 4
-- End Date:
+  - Work week: 8AM to 4:30PM Mon-Fri
+  - PPE: Pass the ankle Safety boot, long pants, other PPE is provided in the lab
+  - The Lab postion is for: Quality Control the aggregates & emulsion for Duncor's product and in-house production process.
+Not for any clients/contractor's order request
 - Organization Information: Name of company, Division/City:
 - Contact Person:	Mr./Mrs., Divisional Manager/HR Administrator
 - Job Post Information:
-  - Lab Technician
+  - Lab Technician,
   - Location: Barrie, ON
+  - Start Date:	May 4
+  - End Date:
   - Job Duties: